aws-dev-staging/test-guidance/README.md

   <img src="assets/images/sagemaker-studio-vpc-only.svg">
 </p>
 <p align="center">
-  <em>Diagram 1: SageMaker Studio Private Networking Architecture</em>
+  <em>Figure 7: SageMaker Studio Private Networking Architecture</em>
 </p>

 Once Studio is deployed, navigate to the [SageMaker console](https://console.aws.amazon.com/sagemaker/home?#/dashboard), select **Studio** from the menu on the left, select your **user profile** from the dropdown, then select **Open Studio**.
 This will launch your Jupyter Lab environment.